How we source council tax data

 Refresh discipline

-Charges for 2026/27 are loaded from each local authority's published schedule, dated April 2026.
+Charges for 2026/27 are compiled from local authority sources.
+We are working through council-by-council re-verification against each authority's published 2026/27 schedule, with a primary-source URL captured per council.
 Bands change rarely (re-band requests are individual and handled by VOA / SAA), so the band lookup tracks the authoritative record continuously rather than on a fixed cycle.

 Where a council issues an in-year amendment to charges, the relevant page is updated to match.
-The footer of every page shows the last-verified date.
+Each council page shows a last-verified date and links to the council's official site.
+Always cross-check with your council's bill before budgeting on a specific figure.

 What we do not publish